-Do you feel dreary when your garden goes dormant and your garden lies sleeping under a blanket of dull browns and gray?
+Do you feel dreary when your garden goes dormant and lies sleeping under a blanket of dull browns and gray?

 Winter is the perfect time to evaluate your garden.
 Put on warm clothes and take a walk around your yard.
 With flowers and deciduous foliage stripped away, you can easily assess a garden’s structure.
 Does your garden have good “bones?”
 A great garden has an evergreen structure that holds its beauty throughout the year.

 Are there areas out of balance?
 Is there an unsightly view that needs screening?
 Are there boring spots that need winter interest?

 Evergreen Encore Azaleas may be just what your garden needs!
 Encores range in size from dwarf varieties growing only a few feet tall to those that will grow to more than 5 feet tall.
 They also boast a variety of blooms, as well as foliage, many with leaves that turn bronze or red during cooler months.

 When you come in from your walk in your winter garden, pour yourself a hot drink and settle down in a comfortable chair to dream of how beautiful your garden can be!

 Also, request a copy of our brochure that you can take to the garden center or show your landscaper.

 Use phone numbers from the locator to check and see if your favorite garden center has the variety you like.
 If they don't have it, request it!
 Your retailer should have a supplier with access to all of our varieties and others are probably looking for the same products as you!

 If you live in a warm region where soil does not freeze in the winter, you can plant your Encores during cooler months.
 Enjoy beneficial exercise and invigorating air as you plant your new Encores.
 Their roots will grow even as the rest of the garden is sleeping.